 In the course of the Christianization of the area at the end of the 12th century a church can be expected to be built in Vehlefanz.
 However, the first documentary mention comes from a document from the Spandau monastery from the year 1420.
 The elongated fieldstone building with a square west tower that forms the core of today's church was built at this time.
 The edge masonry and the edging of the openings are made of brick.

-At the beginning of the 18th century, the church was given a three-sided choir closure and its cross-shaped floor plan through additions to the nave.
-The window openings were enlarged and the entire building was plastered for the first time.
-The tower hood dates from 1738 when the old hood was completely demolished.
+At the beginning of the 18th century, the church was given a three-sided chancel and its cross-shaped floor plan thanks to side extensions on the nave.
+The window openings were enlarged and the entire building plastered for the first time.
+The tower dome dates from 1738 when the old dome was completely demolished.